BeanstalkFarms/Beanstalk-Analytics/docs/development.md

 ### Backend (API) Builds

-The code in `serverless` serves as the source code for our google cloud function.
+The code in `backend/src` serves as the source code for our google cloud function.
 However, the version of this code that we end up deploying is a little different from the source.
 During the build process, we do the following.